top of page

 Israelite gate and high place.jpeg

-Israelite Gate from the First Temple period.
+Israelite Gate of the city from the First Temple period.

-To prevent the people from drifting back to Jerusalem during the holidays and questioning their new allegiance, their new ruler Jeroboam set up two alters, one in the south of his kingdom in Beth El and the other in the north in Dan for worship of a golden calf.
+To prevent the people from drifting back to Jerusalem during religious holidays and questioning their allegiance to him, their new ruler Jeroboam set up two alters, one in the south of his kingdom in Beth El and the other in the north in Dan for worship of a golden calf.
 He said: “When this people goes up to offer sacrifices in the Temple of God, in Jerusalem, the hearts of this people will turn to their master to Rehoboam the king of Judah, and they shall kill me and return to Rehoboam, the king of Judah.
 The king took counsel and made two golden calves, and he said to them [the people], saying: “It is far for you to go up to Jerusalem, here are your gods, O Israel, that have brought you up from the land of Egypt.”
 (I Kings 12:27-28).
 Tel Dan is one of two places where the golden calves were placed.

 Abraham Gate.jpeg